openstack/charm-ceph-proxy/README.md

 Technical Bootnotes
 ===================

-This charm is currently deliberately inflexible and potentially destructive.
-It is designed to deploy on exactly three machines.
-Each machine will run mon and osd.

 This charm uses the new-style Ceph deployment as reverse-engineered from the Chef cookbook at https://github.com/ceph/ceph-cookbooks, although we selected